nponiros/grunt_presentation_builder/README.md

 The 4 first lines of the file define the front matter.
 Any attribute defined there can later be used in a layout.
 For example in order to reference the title use: `<%= title %>`.
 Attributes in the front matter override attributes with the same name defined in the layoutAttributes options property.

 The names between the dashes define sections.
-For example the first section can be referenced as such: `<%= section1 %>`.
+For example the first section can be referenced as such: `<%= sections.section1 %>`.
-In case a file defines no sections then you can use `<%= content %>` to get the contents of the file in the template.
+In case a file defines no sections then you can use `<%= sections.content %>` to get the contents of the file in the template.
 Each section gets through a markdown parser (markdown-it) before it is given to the template.

 There is a special section with name **code_editor** which does not get parsed.
 The contents of that section are given to the template as is and it is meant to be used for a code editor in the slide.
-You can have a look at the code_demo presentation in the [pbuilder with reveal.js](https://github.com/nponiros/grunt_presentation_builder_revealjs_demo) to see how it is used.
+You can have a look at the **code_demo** presentation in the [pbuilder with reveal.js](https://github.com/nponiros/grunt_presentation_builder_revealjs_demo) to see how it is used.

-## TODO

-* fix version for presentation-builder
-* publish

 ## License